-The Company sold \$1,962 million and \$1,115 million of accounts receivable under factoring agreements during the years ended September 30, 2023, and 2022, respectively.
+The Company discontinued its receivable factoring program in March 2024.
+The Company sold \$641 million and \$1,717 million of accounts receivable under factoring agreements during the years ended September 30, 2024, and 2023, respectively.
 The cost of factoring such receivables was not material.
-Previously sold receivables still outstanding were \$681 million and \$476 million as of September 30, 2023 and September 30, 2022, respectively.
+Previously sold receivables still outstanding were \$16 million and \$615 million as of September 30, 2024 and 2023, respectively.